 Can I take this specialty via the modified distance learning format?

-If you are an ADN or BSN graduate with at least two years of RN experience, you are eligible for the distance learning format and do not need to give up employment or relocate to Nashville.
-If you are an ADN or BSN graduate without at least two years of experience, you must complete the entire program of studies in Nashville.
+If you are a BSN graduate with at least two years of RN experience, you are eligible for the distance learning format and do not need to give up employment or relocate to Nashville.
+If you are a BSN graduate without at least two years of experience, you must complete the entire program of studies in Nashville.
 If you do not have a prior nursing background, you must complete your first year on campus in Nashville before progressing to the specialty portion of your education which is taught in Nashville.

 What is the modified distance learning format?